MCSlowRodriguez/maes_Cakes/README.md

 * provide user with product images
 * provide product menu
 * provide product prices
-* prodive a form to contact business owner
+* provide a form to contact business owner

 ## Built with: